 While all plants listed below are perennials, they may not grow perennially in all locations.
 In your local climate, plants that come back year after year may not be able to survive over a more extreme winter or summer.
 Check for compatibility with your region before you buy anything.

-Onions (Potato onions, Shallots, Egyptian onions, Japanese bunching onions, Welsh onions, Chinese leeks)
+- Onions (Potato onions, Shallots, Egyptian onions, Japanese bunching onions, Welsh onions, and Chinese leeks)

 Tips for Growing Perennials In Your Garden

 Incorporating more perennial foods into your garden is a smart way to save time and money.
 You won't have to prepare the planting area or spend money on seeds or seedlings at the start of each growing season, and once your plans are established, they'll be less susceptible to drought or other unfavorable growing conditions.